Alan J. BerteauOf Counsel

 - Defense of clients in class action commercial litigation

-- Baton Rouge, Louisiana State and American Bar Associations
+- Member, Louisiana State Bar Association

 - Federal Declaration of Disaster Does Not Suspend Payment of Mortgage, Rent, Car Payments, Student Loans, and Open Accounts, Louisiana Law Blog, August 19, 2016

 - AV-rated, Martindale-Hubbell

 - Board Member, Former Board President, Baton Rouge Crisis Center

 - Past Volunteer, Junior Achievement Teaching Program, Glen Oaks Middle School

 - Volunteer Judge, Mock Trial Competitions (high school)